Los Lagos Region: Demography

 The region has an area of 48585 sqkm and its population, according to the 2017 INE Census was 823,204, with a population density of 16.9 /km².

-Principal Towns
+Principal towns

-This section is translated from the corresponding Spanish page

 The Región de Los Lagos has seventeen towns according to the 2017 census, of which eleven have more than 10000 inhabitants each.

 Climate

 The region, in general, has a natural vegetation of Valdivian temperate rain forest.
 The coastal part, except for the south of the Chiloé Island, has a temperate climate with cold winter rain.
 To the south, the climate is characterized by constant rain and not having dry seasons.

 Protected areas

 Protected areas include 7 national parks, 2 private-owned parks and 2 natural monuments.